 Chapter 7 Bankruptcy in Florida

 A Florida Chapter 7 bankruptcy case is often referred to as a “straight” bankruptcy case.
 It is also referred to as a “liquidation” bankruptcy case.
 You are not required to repay non-dischargeable debts.
-Non-dischargeable debts typically include medical bills, credit card debt, and personal loans.
-Most tax debts and student loans are not eligible for a bankruptcy discharge.
+For example, medical bills, credit card debt, and personal loans.
+However, most tax debts and student loans are not eligible for a bankruptcy discharge.

 You can learn much more about Chapter 7 bankruptcy in Florida in our Guide to the Chapter 7 Bankruptcy Process.